zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

     ````
     ![](img/cli-install.png)

 3. Accept all the defaults.
 This will install packages like python, configparser, etc.  Do not install any additional scripts.
-Enter **Y** to update your $PATH and enable shell/tab completion.
+When prompted to *Modify profile to update your $PATH and enable shell/tab completion now?
+(Y/n)* enter **Y** to update your $PATH and enable shell/tab completion.

     ![](img/cli-install-2.png)